 In situations where worker nodes will require a proxy to reach the internet, the datacenter specification for the

 Seed cluster must be updated.
-This can be found in the Seed CRD.
-Find the

-relevant seed via
+Find the relevant seed via

 kubectl -n kubermatic get seeds #NAME AGE #hamburg 143d #frankfurt 151d

 You will then find the datacenter inside the

 spec.datacenters list of the right Seed.
 You need to set a couple